Architecture

 13. Library / SDK

 The Rust library exposes the same surface as the CLI, in-process.
 It is not an embedded browser engine; it is an SDK that talks to a browser-host over CDP/HTTP.
-Everything that physically requires a Chromium process — launching, active profile locking, and the ops panel — stays in afhttp host.
+Everything that physically requires a Chromium process — launching, active profile locking, and display takeover — stays in afhttp host.
 Local profile lifecycle helpers operate on disk and do not pull browser-launch dependencies into SDK-only consumers.

 use afhttp::{Client, RenderMode, Wait, Artifact};